onyx-and-iris/ignr/README.md

 ignr new
 ```

-The prompt filter can be activated by pressing `/`:
+Search mode can be activated by pressing `/`:

 ![Prompt Filter](./img/promptfilter.png)